poursal/srp6a-php/README.md

 vendor/bin/phpunit ThinbusTest.php
 ```

-There is a demo appliation that uses this library at [https://packagist.org/packages/simon_massey/thinbus-php-srp-demo](https://packagist.org/packages/simon_massey/thinbus-php-srp-demo)
+There is a demo appliation that uses this library at [https://packagist.org/packages/simon_massey/thinbus-php-srp-demo](https://packagist.org/packages/simon_massey/thinbus-php-srp-demo).
+That shows that after running `composer update` the thinbus php code is stored under the `vendor` folder which is where the application loads it from.

 ## Using In Your Application